 One of our guest bloggers, JP Boyd, posted to our Stream blog, in November 2011, on the sweeping changes.

-If you are interested in reading about these in greater detail, JP Boyd posted a more extensive review on his blog or you may wish to read the Ministry of Justice's webpage dedicated to these changes.
+If you are interested in reading about these in greater detail, JP Boyd posted a more extensive review on his blog, JP Boyd on Family Law blog, or you may wish to read the Ministry of Justice's webpage dedicated to these changes.

 Yes.
 The majority of the act was brought into force on March 18, 2013 by BC Reg.
 131/2012.
 The Family Law Act received Royal Assent on November 24, 2011.
 The commencement provisions, listed by section, can be found in section 482.
 You will see from this section that the legislature intended for most of the sections to come into force by regulation of the Lieutenant Governor in Council.